dromotherm/sandbox/raspberry/README.md

 https://cdimage.ubuntu.com/releases/

 The Linux kernel is the foundation for all Ubuntu systems.
 Ubuntu 21.10 uses the upstream 5.13 kernel as it’s baseline and so takes advantage of a number of improvements since the 5.11 kernel which is used in Ubuntu 21.04.
+Attention, ce n'est pas une LTS : prendre une ubuntu 22 pour avoir une LTS.

 # raspberry PI4